Preparing for your Portrait Session

 What to Wear

 - For family portraits, it’s best to dress everyone in the same style, color scheme or mood.
 Avoid stripes or patterns, as they will distract from the family relationships.
 Bring a variety of outfits and have everyone try them on before the session to ensure they look and feel good.
-Since some portraits may show from head to toe, make sure everyone wears matching shoes and socks.
+Since some portraits may show from head to toe, make sure everyone wears matching shoes and socks or all plan to go barefoot.

 - My Pinterest page for what to wear for families because I like visual aids.